Maryamkoga/ai-customer-support-bot/README.md

 ## 💡 Why This Exists

-Chatbots are widely used — but this project shows how anyone can build a lightweight, adaptable version without needing a large team or infrastructure.
+Chatbots are widely used — but this project shows how anyone can build a lightweight, adaptable version.

 It's not about complexity.
 It's about:

-- Reducing repetitive support overhead
 - Making onboarding more accessible
 - Experimenting with AI to solve real usability problems